BlockchainCommons/developer-web-site/_pages/envelope-usecases-educational.md

     linkStyle 7 stroke:green,stroke-width:2.0px
     linkStyle 8 stroke:#55f,stroke-width:2.0px
 ```
-If the hash for the assertion (`0fbe062c` for `Gray`) appears in the elided Gordian Envelope, then the Bank knows that they can update their records to show that loan holder has graduated.
+If the hash for the assertion (`0fbe062c` for `Gray`) appears in the elided envelope, then the Bank knows that they can update their records to show that loan holder has graduated.

 And, this was all done without exchanging toxic information, but instead _depending_ on selective correlation.
 Only someone who already held the information could possibly correlate the hash back to its original data!
 As a result, data was entirely minimized!